AlexMussell/alexmussell.github.io/_posts/2020-02-27-python-decorators.markdown

     return max(promo(order) for promo in promos)
 ```

-One issue we would discover late on if we didn't use a decorator is future developers would have to remember to update the promos list which can easily cause bugs.
+One issue we would discover later on if we didn't use a decorator is that future developers would have to remember to update the promos list, which can easily cause bugs.
 So we created a decorator that adds all new promotions to the list of decorators.

 We can now update our Order code to use our promotions!